 Game Design Document (GDD): The Blueprints

-To be an effective GDD, the Game Design Document must include an outline of every aspect of the video game project.
-This includes:
+To be an effective GDD, the Game Design Document must include an outline of every aspect of the video game project:

 - Gameplay and key game mechanics (such as League of Legend's ranking system or Brawlhalla's ranking system)